Blog

 How to Stop Cats from Chewing on Wires and Cords

-You plug in your brand-new, expensive laptop charger, turn your back for five minutes, and return to find a useless, severed cable featuring tiny, razor-sharp puncture marks.
-You look at your cat, who is sitting nearby, licking their lips and looking entirely unbothered by the trail of destruction.
+You plug in your new laptop charger, turn your back for five minutes, and return to find a severed cable with tiny puncture marks.
+Your cat is sitting nearby, entirely unbothered.

-Feline cord chewing is incredibly common, enormously expensive for owners, and profoundly dangerous for the cat.
-While a severed USB cable is an annoyance, a cat chewing through the thick, 120-volt power cord of a living room lamp or a running television faces immediate, often fatal, electrocution.
-It can cause severe burns to the mouth, pulmonary edema (fluid in the lungs), cardiac arrest, and death.
+Feline cord chewing is common, expensive, and genuinely dangerous.
+A severed USB cable is an annoyance, but a cat chewing through a 120-volt power cord faces immediate risk of electrocution — severe burns to the mouth, pulmonary edema, cardiac arrest, or death.

-Why do cats target electrical cords with such laser-focused obsession?
-And more importantly, how do you stop a behavior that occurs when you are entirely out of the room?
+Why do cats target electrical cords?
+And how do you stop behavior that happens when you are out of the room?

 1. The Root Causes: Why Do They Chew?

-Cats do not chew cords out of malice, nor do they understand the concept of electricity.
-The behavior stems from a combination of biological phases, medical distress, and profound boredom.
+Cats do not chew cords out of spite, and they have no understanding of electricity.
+The behavior comes from biological phases, medical problems, or boredom.

 Kitten Teething (The Biological Phase)

-If your cord-chewer is between the ages of 3 and 6 months old, the answer is simple: they are teething.
-Just like human babies, kittens lose their 26 deciduous (baby) teeth to make room for 30 permanent adult teeth.
-During this biological transition, their gums are inflamed, swollen, and highly irritated.
-Chewing on a pliable, rubbery electrical cord provides massive relief to their sore gums.
+If your cord-chewer is between 3 and 6 months old, the answer is straightforward: they are teething.
+Like human babies, kittens lose their 26 baby teeth to make room for 30 adult teeth.
+During this transition, their gums are inflamed and irritated.
+Chewing on a rubbery electrical cord relieves the discomfort.

 Dental Disease (The Medical Red Flag)

-If your adult cat (over the age of 2) suddenly develops an obsession with chewing cords out of nowhere, it is a glaring red flag for severe dental disease.
-Gingivitis, periodontal disease, or painful tooth resorptive lesions affect over 70% of cats by age three.
-When their teeth or gums hurt constantly, cats will gnaw on almost anything—cords, cardboard boxes, table legs—in a desperate attempt to self-soothe the throbbing pain in their mouth.
-If an adult cat starts chewing cords, a full veterinary dental exam is mandatory.
+If an adult cat (over age 2) suddenly develops an obsession with chewing cords, it is a significant red flag for dental disease.
+Gingivitis, periodontal disease, and tooth resorptive lesions affect over 70% of cats by age three.
+When teeth or gums hurt, cats chew on hard or rubbery objects to self-soothe.
+If an adult cat starts chewing cords, a full veterinary dental exam is the first step.

 Pica and Obsessive-Compulsive Disorder

-Pica is a well-documented medical and behavioral condition where a cat compulsively eats non-food items (wool, plastic bags, rubber bands, and electrical cords).
-Pica can be triggered by severe dietary deficiencies (lack of certain minerals), gastrointestinal diseases, or a psychological obsessive-compulsive loop.
-Certain breeds, particularly Siamese and Burmese cats, are highly genetically predisposed to developing Pica.
+Pica is a medical and behavioral condition where a cat compulsively eats non-food items — wool, plastic bags, rubber bands, or electrical cords.
+It can be triggered by nutritional deficiencies, gastrointestinal disease, or a psychological compulsive loop.
+Certain breeds, particularly Siamese and Burmese, have a genetic predisposition to pica.

-If the vet rules out teething and dental pain, you must confront the most common cause: your cat is incredibly bored.
-A young, high-energy indoor cat with zero mental stimulation will eventually invent their own games.
-A thin, dangling white Apple charger looks suspiciously like a dying mouse tail.
-Biting it produces a satisfying “crunch,” providing both tactile enrichment and a way to burn off frustrated, pent-up predatory energy.
+If the vet rules out teething and dental pain, the most likely culprit is boredom.
+A young, high-energy indoor cat with insufficient mental stimulation will invent their own entertainment.
+A thin, dangling charger looks a lot like a dying mouse tail, and biting it produces a satisfying crunch that burns off frustrated predatory energy.

-While you are addressing the root behavioral or medical cause, you must immediately protect the cat from electrocution.
-You cannot train a cat while you are asleep, so physical barriers are non-negotiable.
+While you work on the underlying behavioral or medical cause, you need to protect the cat from electrocution now.
+You cannot train a cat while you sleep, so physical barriers are non-negotiable.

 Tubing and Cord Covers

-The absolute easiest and most effective way to protect fixed cords (like lamps, TVs, and monitors) is to encase them in split-loom tubing or spiral cable wrap.
-These thick, hard plastic tubes are found at any hardware store.
-You simply slide the electrical cord inside.
-Even if the cat tries to chew the tubing, they cannot pierce the hard plastic to reach the live wire inside.
+The simplest and most effective way to protect fixed cords (lamps, TVs, monitors) is to encase them in split-loom tubing or spiral cable wrap — thick, hard plastic tubes available at any hardware store.
+Slide the electrical cord inside.
+Even if the cat tries to chew the tubing, they cannot pierce the hard plastic to reach the wire.

 The Citrus/Bitter Deterrent

-• Commercial Bitter Sprays: Products like “Bitter Apple” or “Grannick’s Bitter Yuck!” are formulated specifically to taste horribly bitter to pets.
-Spray this directly onto your loose phone chargers.
-However, you must reapply it every few days, as the bitter chemical evaporates.
+- Commercial bitter sprays: Products like “Bitter Apple” or “Grannick’s Bitter Yuck!” taste unpleasant to most cats.
+Apply directly to loose chargers.
+Reapply every few days as the compound evaporates.

-• Warning: Never use essential oils (like pure lemon or peppermint oil) on cords, as essential oils are highly toxic to cats if ingested.
+- Warning: Never use essential oils (lemon, peppermint) on cords.
+Essential oils are toxic to cats if ingested.

-For small, mobile cords (phone chargers, laptop blocks), the rule is simple: if you are not actively holding it, put it away.
+For small, mobile cords, the rule is simple: if you are not using it, put it away.
 Unplug chargers and store them in a drawer when you leave the room.

 3. The Psychological Fix: Redirection and Enrichment